There’s nothing sinister or scary about the about blank page.

 However, let’s look at a situation where it would be needed:

-- You’re searching for free games to play, find a link and try to download the installation file.
+- If you’re searching for free games to play, find a link and try to download the installation file.

 - In the link, there is a target=”_blank” parameter inside the <a> tag that’s used for the download link.